ss2552/Guide_3DS/docs/es_ES/godmode9-usage.md

 ::: info

 Some of the instructions below are only applicable to the latest version of GodMode9, and as such you should follow this section to update your copy before continuing.
-Overwrite any existing files.
+Si alguno de los archivos ya existe, sobreescríbelos con los nuevos.

 :::